-WHERE WE WERE COMPROMISED HOW WE COULD HA AVE STOPPED IT User reuses credentials on websites Security awareness training Culture of compliance Attacker finds credentials or access for sale Cyber-threat intelligence Password policy controls Vulnerability management Attacker accesses vulnerable systems Multifactor authentication (MFA) Geofencing Advanced threat protection Attacker acquires privileged identity Advanced threat protection Privileged identity/access management Strong access management unsuspecting users into downloading an infected file.
-Training and constant reinforcement through simulated phishing email testing can transform employees into a resilient line of defence against unusual email messages, attachments from unfamiliar parties and running unrecognised apps downloaded from the internet.
+WHERE WE WERE COMPROMISED HOW WE COULD HAVE STOPPED IT User reuses credentials on websites Security awareness training Culture of compliance Attacker finds credentials or access for sale Cyber-threat intelligence Password policy controls Vulnerability management Attacker accesses vulnerable systems Multifactor authentication (MFA) Advanced threat protection Geofencing Attacker acquires privileged identity Advanced threat protection Privileged identity/access management Strong access management

 As noted above, the human perimeter may be just as important as the technical perimeter.
-Simply stated, the cybersecurity mindset of a company's employees may be one of its most important ransomware defence mechanisms.
-Their awareness of the risks and vigilance as data defenders make it more difficult for cybercriminals to obtain sensitive information or deceive
+Simply stated, the cybersecurity mindset of a company's employees may be one of its most important ransomware defense mechanisms.
+Their awareness of the risks and vigilance as data defenders make it more difficult for cybercriminals to obtain sensitive information or deceive unsuspecting users into downloading an infected file.
+Training and constant reinforcement through simulated phishing email testing can transform employees into a resilient line of defense against unusual email messages, attachments from unfamiliar parties and running unrecognized apps downloaded from the internet.

 Anti-malware software, kept up to date, offers protections from phishing and malware attacks by detecting and blocking malicious files and warning users when they're visiting suspicious websites.
 Secure email gateways filter inbound and outbound email communications to identify threats and prevent their delivery, stopping ransomware files in their tracks.
 Post-delivery protection solutions powered by machine learning systems or artificial intelligence algorithms can stop advanced email threats that penetrate the email network.
-Organisations can also use web-filtering solutions to restrict user access to certain websites.
+Organizations can also use web-filtering solutions to restrict user access to certain websites.